 essential for incremental performance, which is a kind of asymptotic

-guarantee that simple optimizations won’t achieve.
+guarantee that micro-optimization alone won’t achieve.
+In

 The key to this cache-and-invalidate approach will be tracking the